csc-training/summerschool-climate-weather/README.md

-# CSC Summer School in High-Performance Computing 2023
+# ESiWACE3 and WarmWorld Summer School 2024 in high performance computing (HPC) for climate and weather applications

+OLD TEXT below

 This is the material repository for the high-performance computing summer school by CSC - Finnish IT Center for Science.